Do You Need Car Insurance to Drive?

 You need proof of insurance to register a vehicle in most states and to legally drive off a dealer lot.
 Coverage binds the same day you pay, closing any gap between purchase and protection.

 Already insured but want a better rate?
-See how to switch car insurance companies without a coverage gap.
+Our guide on how to switch car insurance companies walks you through the process without a coverage gap.

 Car Insurance Requirements: Bottom Line